ELISSA-Main/elissa3_wiki/wiki/astrobee.md

 ### IMPORTANT PREPERATION
 **WARNING**

-Due to inconsistencies with git pulling large files some unity assests may be corrupted after pulling normally !
+Due to inconsistencies with git pulling large files, some Unity assets may be corrupted after pulling normally !

-For example the ISS asset is supposed to be aprox.
-500 MB but if pulling normally it may end up beinfg less than 1MB.
+For example, the ISS asset is supposed to be approximately 500 MB but if pulled normally, it may end up being less than 1 MB.
-We recommending pulling large files via **git-lfs**!
+We recommend pulling large files via **git-lfs**!

 Install it using this command:

 ```
 sudo apt install git-lfs && git lfs install
 ```

-Add the submodule
+Add the submodule:

 ```
 git submodule add git@github.com:RFT-RAGGA/elissa3_astrobee_unity.git